 There is a gel inside the leaves of aloe vera that can be extracted to treat eczema and psoriasis and so much more.
 Eczema often causes skin inflammation that is itchy, but aloe vera is anti-inflammatory, so most people see relief in as little as 24 hours when using it.

 Aloe vera has been used since ancient times as a great moisturizer because it prevents the skin from losing moisture and hydrates at the same time.
 Weather changes, eating a food you are allergic to, or coming into contact with certain materials can all cause a flare-up of eczema.
-But aloe vera can calm down that irritating flare-up almost immediately.
+But aloe vera for eczema can calm down that irritating flare-up almost immediately.

 While aloe vera is not a cure for eczema or other skin disorders it can make living with these conditions more tolerable and lead to fewer symptoms and flare-ups.